Hep B (Hepatitis B) is a contagious, viral infection of the liver that can cause chronic liver disease. Hepatitis B

 - Only take medications that are approved by your healthcare provider.

 - Get hepatitis A and hepatitis B vaccinations.

 - Do not donate your blood, body organs, tissue, or sperm.

-- Do not share toothbrushes, razors, or other personal care articles that might have blood/bodily fluids on them.
+- Do not share toothbrushes, razors, or other personal-care articles that might have blood or other bodily fluids on them.